Volkswagen CEO to take 20 pct pay cut in 2012 -magazine

-FRANKFURT Volkswagen AG (VOWG_p.DE) Chief Executive Martin Winterkorn will be paid 14 million euros (12.0 million pounds) for 2012, 20 percent less than the previous year, German magazine Der Spiegel reported.
+FRANKFURT Feb 17 Volkswagen AG Chief Executive Martin Winterkorn will be paid 14 million euros ($18.7 million) for 2012, 20 percent less than the previous year, German magazine Der Spiegel reported.

 In future, bonuses will only to be paid to board members if the company's profit reaches at least 5 billion euros, the magazine reported.